centreon/centreon-documentation/pp/integrations/plugin-packs/getting-started/how-to-guides/windows-winrm-wsman-tutorial.md

 EOF
 ```

-Now, restart the crond process
+Now, restart the crond process.

 ``` bash
 systemctl restart crond
 ```

-Everything is now configured to monitor your Windows servers by using WSMAN with a service user account with an encrypted protocol.
+Everything is now configured to monitor your Windows servers using WSMAN with a service user account with an encrypted protocol.

-Please find below an example of a command-line from Centreon

-### Test check from Centreon server
+### How to test your configuration from your Centreon poller

 ```bash
 /usr/lib/centreon/plugins/centreon_windows_wsman.pl --plugin=os::windows::wsman::plugin --mode=cpu --hostname=wsman.contoso.local --wsman-scheme=https --wsman-port=5986 --wsman-username='' --wsman-password='' --wsman-auth-method='gssnegotiate'
 OK: CPU(s) average usage is 0.84 % - CPU '0' usage: 0.84 % | 'cpu.utilization.percentage'=0.84%;;;0;100 '0#core.cpu.utilization.percentage'=0.84%;;;0;100
 ```

-> This authentication method requires you to use the DNS name of your windows server, or Kerberos will not allow the connection.
+> This authentication method requires you to use the DNS name of your Windows server, or Kerberos will not allow the connection.
 > Option `--wsman-auth-method='gssnegotiate'` is mandatory to use a domain account.
-> As the Centreon system users (centreon-engine and centreon-gorgone) are already authenticate through the **kinit** command you don't need to feel up the options **wsman-username** and  **wsman-password**
+> As the Centreon system users (centreon-engine and centreon-gorgone) are already authenticated through the **kinit** command, you don't need to fill up the options **wsman-username** and  **wsman-password**

 </TabItem>